 Many people ask about aftermarket accessories and the primary few items to make their ride unstoppable.
 So, I would rather see a winch go on first.
 THE WINCH WILL ALWAYS GET YOU OUT, while some other things may get you stuck!
 If you don’t have a plan for how to get unstuck, then what good are all those fancy traction devices?

-Get a winch that has a rating above11⁄2 times the GROSS VEHICLE WEIGHT (GVW).
+Get the Best Offroad Winch for Your Jeep or Truck that has a rating above11⁄2 times the GROSS VEHICLE WEIGHT (GVW).
 Take the vehicle to a truck scale and weigh it.
 Have everyone and all the equipment you carry and a full tank.
-Multiply the weight by 1.5, and you’ll have the minimum rating for the winch, which is usually about 8000 or 9000 pounds for most Jeeps.
+Multiply the weight by 1.5, and you’ll have the minimum rating for the winch, which is usually about 9000 or 10000 pounds for most Jeeps.
 For the bigger trucks, think about a 10,000 or 12,000-pound winch.

 You now have the size you need, what about the make?
 It is really up to you.
 I do know that some winch producers rate the winch at the capacity of the unit, and that is where it will “stall.”
 Others rate it at working strength, which gets the stall speed higher, providing a higher general capacity.
 To put it simply, some winches will stall at the rated 9000 pounds while others will stall at a higher weight limit.